dgamma3/ResourcesForCompetencies/Competencies/Software-Development-Lifecycle.md

 ## Level 5

 ### What it looks like

-- Identifies and fixes site level or portfolio level lifecycle issues
+Example Behaviours and Skills
 - Is a leader across the organisation in driving CI/CD process improvements
 - Is an evangelist for CI/CD, championing organisational change and improvement.
 - Can identify unmet needs across the business and be an advocate for paradigm change.
 - Is a respected thinker in new patterns and trends and can pick the winners.
 - Identifying solutions to obstacles that prevent greater adoption of CI/CD , and driving their implementation.

+Example Tasks Performed
+- Identified and fixed site level or portfolio level lifecycle issues

 ### Resources